 Litter on a train doesn’t have quite the same ring as snakes on a plane, but it’s potentially an easier problem to solve.
 Tacking it onto an announcement, perhaps: “Please ensure you have all of your belongings and place all rubbish in the bins provided.”
 Or go the trolley service route like Cross Country trains: rubbish is collected during the journey, keeping the train tidy and ensuring passengers have a modicum of responsibility in handing over their rubbish.
 Regardless, public transport shouldn’t mean lack of public responsibility.

 “Did you want to sit here?”
-A colleague actually brought up litter on trains to First Great Western … and was told it wasn’t a problem.
+A colleague actually mentioned litter on trains to First Great Western … and was told it wasn’t a problem.
 Yet all of these photos are just one end of a carriage during a single journey.

 Football pitch mentality?